 Because of the nonspecific nature and gradual development of its symptoms, Sjögren’s Syndrome, a debilitating chronic autoimmune disease, often goes undiagnosed.
-Be aware of the common symptoms and how lifestyle changes can make a positive impact with nutrition Expert EA Stewart.
+Be aware of the common symptoms and how lifestyle changes can make a positive impact.

 As a chronic autoimmune disease that impacts the moisture-producing glands in the body, the hallmark symptoms of Sjögren’s Syndrome are dry eyes & dry mouth.
 When symptoms are at its extreme, it can cause itchy eyes, difficulty swallowing, mouth sores, loss of taste, and difficulty speaking.

 In addition to these symptoms, those with Sjögren’s can also experience joint pain, severe fatigue, and insomnia.
 Over time, the condition may potentially lead to internal organ dysfunction, plus those affected have an higher than average risk of developing lymphoma.